maximuskowalski/smount/install_temp.md

 ```

 It does not use rclone.conf but builds a config on the fly.
-This file will be added to only at present, not replaced or edited by the script so if you run the same set because of error you will end up with double ups of mounts.
-Auth is only by the service account oyou have in the config file.
+This file will be added to only at present, not replaced or edited by the script so if you run the same set because of error you will end up with double ups of mount configs.
+Auth is only by the service account method for now.
+If you have only 10 service accounts and run this fifty times you might want to manually edit afterwards, there is not currently a stop or max .json in place.

 ### Make Setfiles
 Copy the sample set before editing: